DarthMike/darthmike.github.io/source/_posts/2017-05-21-automatic-bridging-from-swift-to-objective-c-using-sourcery.markdown

 categories: tools meta-programming swift Objective-C
 ---

-I recently read a [great post][Bridging-post] by [Benjamin Encz][encz] about bridging Swift to Objective-C by creating bridging types that can be exposed to the older language.
+I recently read a [great article][Bridging-post] by [Benjamin Encz][encz] about bridging Swift to Objective-C by creating bridging types that can be exposed to the older language.
 I wondered if his idea can be improved and automated using meta-programming with [Sourcery][Sourcery] by [Krzystof Zablocki][zablocki].
 The answer is a very impressive ObjC-like uppercase **YES**.

 <!-- more -->